max-borisov/todo-rails-angular/README.md

-Simple ToDo lists with AngularJs
+Todo app build with AngularJS 1
 ===

 ## [Demo on heroku](https://rails-angular-todo.herokuapp.com/)

 ## Description
-Simple to-do lists app based on Rails framework.
+Rails framework is used for the backend.

-It's a demo so it does not have a registration section.
+It's a demo app so it does not have a registration section.

 ### Functionality
 * Create/delete/rename projects